 - Reform to ensure all LGBTIQ+ people are protected under anti-discrimination laws, including by removing carve-outs that allow religious organisations to sack, expel or deny service to LGBTQ+ people

-- An end to harmful conversion practices and ensuring support for survivors
+- Ending harmful conversion practices and ensuring support for survivors

-- The removal of legal barriers to ensure trans and gender diverse people can access ID that aligns with their gender
+- Removing the cruel and unnecessary barriers trans and gender diverse people face when accessing ID that aligns with their gender

-- Ending unnecessary medical procedures on people born with innate variations of sex characteristics without their consent
+- Ending unnecessary medical procedures on people born with variations of sex characteristics without their consent

-- The development of a comprehensive whole-of-government strategy on LGBTIQ+ inclusion, health and wellbeing
+- A comprehensive whole-of-government strategy on LGBTIQ+ inclusion, health and wellbeing

 - Additional funding for LGBTIQ+ community support services.